JmanJulian/jman-ytdlp-gui/README.md

 Or in order to run the python file directly you must have Python3 installed (tested on 3.9) also the following lybrarys:
 1) PySimpleGUI -> can be installed with command "pip install pysiplegui" in command prompt(windows)/terminal(linux)
 2) notify-py -> can be installed with command "pip install notify-py" in command prompt(windows)/terminal(linux)
-3) python-tk or python3-tk (should come preinstalled with python but if not) "pip install python-tk" or "pip install python3-tk"
+3) python-tk or python3-tk (should come preinstalled with python but if not) "sudo apt install python-tk" or "sudo apt install python3-tk" (for debian based linux distros like Ubuntu, Popos, Mint and so on.)
 4) ffmpeg has to be installed in order to use the audio/video format options.
 You can get it from: https://github.com/yt-dlp/FFmpeg-Builds
 5) yt-dlp The most important part itself get from: https://github.com/yt-dlp/yt-dlp#release-files